 The Daily Gleaner, 1979-2011 – Successively, provincial editor, special projects editor and business editor.
 I edited material about a wide range of topics, including gardening, town council meetings, books, religion, travel, real estate, entertainment, business, and the provincial legislature and politics.

 The Daily Gleaner, 1978-1979 – Successively covered courts, police and fire departments, city hall, the legislature and politics, including the 1978 provincial election.

 Chair of the Yoho Lake Association communications committee and editor of the association newsletter – August 2013 to August 2017.
 I’ve included copies of the newsletters in the bar on the left side of this page.

 Member of the communications committee of the New Brunswick SPCA – May 2013 to June 2014.

-In 2012, as a member of the board of the New Brunswick Residence Co-operative, which was trying to rekindle interest in co-operative student accommodation in Fredericton, I pitched stories to the news editors of the student newspapers The Aquinian and The Brunswickan, who both assigned stories.
+In 2012, as a member of the board of the New Brunswick Residence Co-operative, which was trying to rekindle interest in co-operative student accommodation in Fredericton, I pitched stories to the news editors of the student newspapers The Aquinian and The Brunswickan; they both assigned stories.
 The Brunswickan story was noticed by the CBC and the co-op vice-president was interviewed by Terry Seguin on radio for Information Morning and on TV for New Brunswick First.

 Writers’ Federation of New Brunswick

 Fredericton Arts Alliance

 Bachelor of Arts degree – major in political science, 1974, University of New Brunswick, Fredericton.